 - Read the Membership Brochure

-- Fill out the either the Membership Application Form (PDF) or the Online Membership Application Form.
+- Fill out either the Membership Application Form (PDF) or the Online Membership Application Form.
 Leave the paper form in the “Membership” mailbox in the church office.

 Becoming a Friend